 Trade with Sweden is not just what takes place across the border at Svinesund.
-Sweden is our most important trading partner both with regard to imports and exports of goods.
-Imports from Sweden now stand at almost 14 per cent and exports at 9 per cent.
-It should be noted that China is now our third most important import country and has now also entered the list of export countries.
+Sweden is an important trading partner both with regard to imports and exports of goods.
+Imports from Sweden now stand at almost 13 per cent and exports at 9 per cent.
+It should be noted that China is now our third most important import country and has also entered the list of export countries.